A Perturbation Approach to Unconstrained Linear Bandits: High-probability Guarantees

 \subsection{Reduction to OLO}

 In this section, we prove \Cref{prop:high-prob-redux}, which shows that with high-probability, the regret of \Alg scales with the regret of the OLO algorithm $\cA$ deployed against the loss estimates $\elltilde_t$, plus some additional stability terms.
+The result is framed in terms of a $(\cF_t)_{t=0}^T$-adapted comparator sequence, though in \Cref{app:high-prob-general} we show that the results generalize straightforwardly to the fully-adaptive case using the same ghost-iterate trick as \Cref{prop:expected-reduction}.